Shrike7/Youtube-analyzer/README.md

 * Use another YouTube API to get more info for analysis.
 * Add more charts.

+Project can be scaled to platform that allows users to analyze their life on the internet.

 ## Lessons Learned
 This project had a big impact on my knowledge of Django and Docker.